 - The Russian mobster Mikahel Stukalov who appears in season one is a cheerful guy who happens to be a powerful gangster, and throughout the entire episode, he's jovial to Frank Wagner.

 - Alone with the Psycho: In Organizatsija Karayan hitwoman Kaie Saar kidnaps Falk's stepdaughter Nina and before Saar tries drowning her Saar ties her up in a chair.
 During this scene, Saar is the only person nearby.

-- Anti-Hero: Frank Wagner has murdered, robbed, and many other things, but he is a police infiltrator just doing what he has to do.
+- Anti-Hero: Frank Wagner has murdered, robbed, tortured among many other crimes, but he is ultimately just doing his job as a police informant.

 - The Atoner: Leo Gaut, after the events of the film where he's the main villain, calms down and when he's out of prison he wants to go clean.
 He initially does, but he's dragged back again by a group of criminals who want a part of his restaurant.

 - Ax-Crazy: Alot of villains are clearly disturbed.

 - Milo Mikhailov, the Swedish-Russian hitman who appears in the last episodes of season 3, is a domestic abuser and it is mentioned by police investigator Jan Ossian that he constantly gets into physical fights in the prison he's in.

 - Heikki Nieminen, the Finnish gangster who cuts peoples fingers off if they cant pay him whatever he thinks they owe him.